seattlebiker/DS248X-1Wire-Master-Library/README.md

         Found 1-wire counter at { 0x1D, 0xB8, 0x87, 0x01, 0x00, 0x00, 0x00, 0x70 }
         DS2423 returned: 61

 Hopefully this library will help others, after hours and hours trying to find code that works for me.
-This library is posted in an effort to give back to the development community.
+This library is posted in an effort to give back to the Open Source development community.

 I welcome comments about the code and improvements; I'm not a software developer by trade (retired sysadmin), and I'm somewhat of a noob using Git, so be kind :-)